 Under specific conditions, a student may have the ALP/ESL Placement Test and/or mathematics test requirement waived.
+There is no fee for this examination if taken in-person.
+Virtual/Remote testing is available for a fee.

 Further information about waivers, the ALP/ESL Placement Test, and the ALP is available at the Office of Testing Services.